GTmetrix Performance Blog

 Step 5) Configure WP Rocket Settings

-You can do this by either clicking on “Settings” under WP Rocket in the Plugins menu, or by hovering over Settings on your WordPress sidebar and clicking on WP Rocket, or by simply clicking on WP Rocket in the Admin Bar (at the top of your admin page).
+You can do this by either clicking on “Settings” under WP Rocket in the Plugins menu, or by simply clicking on WP Rocket in the Admin Bar (at the top of your admin page).

-To open the plugin’s settings, hover over “Settings” and click on WP Rocket or click on WP Rocket in the Admin Bar at the top.
+To open the plugin’s settings, click on WP Rocket in the Admin Bar at the top, or click on “Settings” under WP Rocket in the Plugins menu.

 You should now see your Dashboard, showing your subscription information, and a host of other settings on the left.